jz393/jz393.github.io/writing/8-quiet-second-love.md

 fearing a Shakespearean tragedy
 we decided to part ways
-i told you i got a call
+i told you i received a call
 then left and never looked back

 thousands of miles away